collapsed-stacks/startups/questions/9425/crowd-sourced-startup.md

 - tagged: `startup-costs`
 - score: 5

-<p>I was thinking about making a tech startup.
-I have a great plan and lots of capital to start on, but I discovered crowd sourcing.</p>
+I was thinking about making a tech startup.
+I have a great plan and lots of capital to start on, but I discovered crowd sourcing.

-<p>I figure that I can have my entire startup crowd sourced upto and including management with the promise of said product or rewards based upon the performance of the startup after X amount of time.
+I figure that I can have my entire startup crowd sourced upto and including management with the promise of said product or rewards based upon the performance of the startup after X amount of time.
 This will benefit people by giving them experience and the excitement of possibly supporting and getting something at the end (which they don't know, but I will replace them with real employees when I strike it big).
-If all goes bad, I lose nothing but time, but gain experience.</p>
+If all goes bad, I lose nothing but time, but gain experience.

-<p>How does one recruit core key members?
+How does one recruit core key members?
 I want this to be similar to Kickstarter, where I can recruit many members.
 Is there anything I should be aware of?
 I spoke with a few people I know and they are interested, so this is real deal.
-Thanks.</p>
+Thanks.